hmrc/customs-declarations-stub/README.md

 files to it).
 This is why fake S3 urls can not point to a endpoint on this service (as it is deployed in the protected zone).

 ### Schema Validation
-By default the stub validates all XML payloads it receives with the corrisponding schema.
-However in performance test scenarios this can slow down the operation of the stub so there is a feature flag to disable the Schema validation work to speed up response times:
+By default, the stub validates all XML payloads it receives with the corresponding schema.
+However, in performance test scenarios this can slow down the operation of the stub so there is a feature flag to disable the Schema validation work to speed up response times:

 `sbt "run -Dmicroservice.services.features.schemaValidation=disabled"`